tirtha16/Stock-Prediction-Volatility-Forecasting-with-Time-Forecasting/README.md

 Simple long/flat strategy: go long when the forecast's next step is above today's close, otherwise flat.
 Includes proportional transaction cost.
 Reports total return, Sharpe ratio, max drawdown, and compares to buy-and-hold.

-> ⚠️ Educational only — backtests can be over-optimistic and ignore slippage, fills, taxes, and survivorship bias.
-Do not trade on this.

 ## Run tests